yemi2favours/m2pi.ca/content/project/2021/theory-mesh/index.md

 end-to-end in the food supply chain to inform decisions on methods (organic, traditional, vertical, etc.) and sustainability indicators (green house gases, etc.).

+### Data Sources
+We will be using a combination of the following data sources:

+  * Open data available from a variety of sources (i.e. USDA, AWS)
+  * Data captured from IoT sensors
+  * Satellite image data

+### Technical Skills
+  * Experience with Excel
+  * Knowledge of Python or other coding languages
+  * Familiarity with Internet of Things devices, i.e. Raspberry PI and sensors